grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/03 API/01 Faults/03 Pod Termination.md

 excerpt: 'xk6-disruptor: Pod Termination Fault attributes'
 ---

-A Pod Termination Fault specifies that a number of the disruptor's target pods to be terminated .
+A Pod Termination Fault allows terminating either a fixed number or a percentage of the pods that matching a selector or back a service.

 A Pod Termination fault is defined by the following attributes: